• OPEN AN ACCOUNT

 As required under Section 204 of the Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company is required to appoint a Secretarial Auditor for auditing secretarial and related records of the Company.

-The Secretarial Audit Report for the financial year 2021-22, given by M/s S Krishnamurthy & Co., Company Secretaries, Chennai is attached to this Report.
-The Secretarial Audit Report does not contain any qualification, reservation or other remarks.
+The Secretarial Audit Report for the financial year 2022-23, given by M/s S Krishnamurthy & Co., Company Secretaries, Chennai is attached to this Report.

 Cost Auditor

 As per Section 148 of the Act, 2013 read with the Companies (Cost Records and Audit) Rules 2014, as amended, the cost audit records maintained by the Company in respect of its engine components manufactured by the Company specified under Customs Tariff Act heading in Table B to Rule 3 of the above rules, are required to be audited by a Cost Auditor.
+Mr A N Raman, Practicing Cost Accountant, having Registration No. 5359 allotted by The Institute of Cost Accountants of India, was re-appointed as Cost Auditor of the Company at the Board meeting held on 5th May 2022 to carry out the audit as per the aforesaid provisions of the Act, 2013 for the financial year 2022-23.
+His remuneration was also ratified by the members at the 30th AGM held on 27th June 2022.

-In terms of the Companies (Cost Records and Audit) Amendment Rules, 2014, the Board has re-appointed Mr A N Raman, Cost Accountant holding Certificate of practice No. 5359 allotted by The Institute of Cost Accountants of India, as the Cost Auditor for conducting Cost Audit for the financial year 2022-23.
+In terms of the Companies (Cost Records and Audit) Amendment Rules, 2014, the Board has appointed M/s C S Adawadkar & Co, Practicing Cost Accountants, having Firm Registration No. 100401 allotted by The Institute of Cost Accountants of India, as Cost Auditor of the Company, on the recommendation of the Audit Committee, in the place of Mr A N Raman, Practicing cost accountant, in terms of Section 148 of the Act, 2013, for conducting Cost Audit for the financial year 2023-24.

-The Company has also received necessary certificate under Section 141 of the Act, 2013 from him conveying his eligibility to act as a Cost Auditor.
-A sum of $ 8 lakhs has been fixed by the Board as remuneration in addition to reimbursement of applicable taxes, travelling and out-of-pocket expenses payable to him, for the financial year 2022-23, which is required to be approved and ratified by the Members, at the ensuing AGM as per Section 148(3) of the Act, 2013.
+A sum of $ 8 lakhs has been fixed by the Board as remuneration in addition to applicable taxes, out of pocket expenses, travelling and other expenses payable to them, for the financial year 2023-24, which is required to be approved and ratified by the Members, at the ensuing AGM as per Section 148(3) of the Act, 2013.

-The Company has filed the Cost Audit Report of 2020-21 on 26th August 2021 in XBRL format.
+The Company has filed the Cost Audit Report of 2021-22 on 26th August 2022 in XBRL format.

 11. CORPORATE GOVERNANCE

-A separate section on Corporate Governance and a certificate from the Statutory Auditors of the Company regarding compliance of conditions of Corporate Governance as stipulated under the Listing Regulations is given as Annexure VIII to this Report.
+The Company has been practicing the principles of good corporate governance over the years and lays strong emphasis on transparency, accountability and integrity.
+A separate section on Corporate Governance and a certificate from the Statutory Auditors of the Company regarding compliance of conditions of Corporate Governance as stipulated under Listing Regulations is given as Annexure VIII to this Report.

-12. BUSINESS RESPONSIBILITY REPORT
+12. BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT

-In terms of Regulation 34 of the Listing Regulations, the Business Responsibility Report for the year 2021-22 describing the initiatives taken from an environment, social and governance perspective, in the prescribed format is given as Annexure VII to this Report and is available on the Company's website in the link as provided in page no. 88 of this Annual Report.
+As per SEBI Circulars, effective from the financial year 2022-23, filing of BRSR is mandatory for the top 1000 listed companies by market capitalisation.
+Accordingly, for the financial year ended 31st March 2023, Company has published BRSR, in the prescribed format is given as Annexure VII to this Report and is available on the Company's website in the link as provided in page no. 102 of this Annual Report.

 13. POLICY ON VIGIL MECHANISM

 The Company has adopted a Policy on Vigil Mechanism in accordance with the provisions of the Act, 2013 and Regulation 22 of the Listing Regulations, which provides a formal mechanism for all Directors, Employees and other Stakeholders of the Company to report to the management, their genuine concerns or grievances about unethical behaviour, actual or suspected fraud and any violation of the Company's Code of Business Conduct and Ethics.
+The Code also provides a direct access to the Chairman of the Audit Committee to make protective disclosures to the management about grievances or violation of the Company's Code.

-The Policy is disclosed on the Company's website in the link as provided in page no. 88 of this Annual Report.
+The Policy is disclosed on the Company's website in the link as provided in page no. 102 of this Annual Report.

 14. PUBLIC DEPOSITS

-The Company has not accepted any deposit from the public within the meaning of Section 76 of the Act, 2013, for the year ended 31st March 2022.
+The Company has not accepted any deposit from the public within the meaning of Section 76 of the Act, 2013, for the year ended 31st March 2023.

 Information on conservation of energy, technology absorption, foreign exchange etc: